Military history of Canada: Nile Expedition

-In 1884, during the Mahdist War, British General Garnet Wolseley, drawing on his favourable experience with Canadian voyageurs during the Red River Rebellion, requested skilled Canadian boatmen to navigate his expedition down the Nile to relieve Major-General Charles Gordon's besieged forces in Khartoum.
-Though initially hesitant, the Canadian government provided Wolseley with a volunteer force of 386 voyaguers and Canadian militia officers after the British agreed to pay for their deployment.
+In 1884, during the Mahdist War, British General Garnet Wolseley, drawing on his favourable experience with Canadian voyageurs during the Red River Rebellion, requested skilled Canadian boatmen to navigate his expedition up the Nile to relieve Major-General Charles Gordon's besieged forces in Khartoum.
+The Canadian government was hesitant to provide a force, but dispatched 386 voyageurs and Canadian militia officers after the British agreed to cover the cost of their deployment.
 Known as the Nile Voyageurs, the contingent became the first Canadian force to serve outside North America.